 KCBA provides information to the public on judicial performance and suitability through regular attorney surveys and a special screening committee that rates judges in contested elections.

 KCBA helps low-income residents of King County with civil legal matters through legal service/pro bono programs: VLS - Volunteer Legal Services, the Neighborhood Legal Clinics, Kinship Care Solutions Project; the Housing Justice Project and the Family Law Mentor Program and Self-Help Plus.

 King County Bar Foundation

 The King County Bar Foundation (KCBF), a 501(c)3 organization, was established in 1979.
 Its mission is to ensure access to the legal system to encourage diversity in the legal profession.
 The Foundation provides scholarships for minority law students at the University of Washington and Seattle University law schools and provides funding for pro bono legal services to the poor through KCBA's Pro Bono Services.

 King County Bar Institute

 The King County Bar Institute is a 501(c)3 organization incorporated in 2003 committed to conducting and supporting law-related education programs for the benefit of the public toward understanding and/or improving the system of justice.
 The Drug Policy Project, a high-level partnership of lawyers, doctors, pharmacists and other professionals in Washington seeking to find more effective ways to reduce the harm and costs of drug abuse, was partially funded through KCBI.

 The financial records of the King County Bar Association, Foundation, and Institute are reviewed annually by independent outside auditors, and nonprofit tax returns are filed for each entity annually with the Internal Revenue Service.
 Copies of these reports and filings are available upon request.
-For more information, please contact Heather Mullin by email (email@example.com) or phone (206-267-7055).
+For more information, please contact Sophie Petersen by email (firstname.lastname@example.org) or phone (206-267-7055).